cvicens/state-machine-assistant/README.md

 ### Deploy the Telegram Bot

-Before we can run the integration leyer we need to deploy the Telegram Bot to OpenShift.
+Before we can run the integration layer we need to deploy the Telegram Bot to OpenShift.

 > **INFO:** This is so, because the integration layer runs in the cluster so it would be required for your local Telegram Bot to be listening in an external IP reachable from the cluster